OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 Don't hesitate to send us feedback about Better Code Hub at bettercodehub@sig.eu.

-*Let's do some thorough spring cleaning here, one Pull Request at a time!*
+*Let's do some thorough Spring Cleaning here, one Pull Request at a time!*

 [Rob](https://github.com/robvanderleek), [Mircea](https://github.com/mcadariu) and [Michiel](https://github.com/michielcuijpers)